633 W 5th Street #2890

 What is it about these scooters that makes them so dangerous?

-Many factors may be involved- relating to scooter operator behavior, reactions from others, and general conditions of usage.
+Many factors may be involved- relating to scooter operator behavior, reactions from others, and general usage conditions.
 Here are a few things that make e-scooters dangerous for their riders and others around them.

 Bird scooters are compact by design and tend to move quickly and quietly.
 It is easy to miss one coming as a pedestrian or driver.

 Even with all the required safety gear, there is very little to protect a scooter rider from injury.
-Without any barrier between them and the road (or a moving vehicle), the chances of a nasty injury are higher.
+The chances of a nasty injury are higher without any barrier between them and the road (or a moving vehicle).

 Sometimes, even a minor imperfection on the road can throw a scooter rider off balance.
 The small wheels and lightweight frames are more susceptible to potholes, bumps, debris, and cracks.